agbleze/AutoML_application/README.md

 #### Overview

 This project builds an Automated Machine Learning (AutoML) API and dash web application as an interface to request prediction of number of days to be booked for accommodation by a user.

-The intended enduser is an online booking client with data on user behaviour of their online visitors who access the booking platform (website) to make reservations.
+### Packages used
+The packages used

 In order to allocated the necessary resources for accommodation booking, the available data is used to predict number of days that an online vistor will book for accommodation.